 In some cases, we do not make the final decision about a firm or regulated person's alleged breach of our Principles, but we refer it to the Solicitors Disciplinary Tribunal (SDT), where we are responsible for prosecuting the matter.
 The tribunal's powers are wider than some of our own.
 It can, for example, strike a solicitor from the roll of solicitors.

 The factors for and against prosecuting a case before the tribunal are balanced carefully and fairly.
 Before we can prosecute, we have to conduct tests to decide whether

-You can learn more by reading the SRA's Code for referral to the Solicitors Disciplinary Tribunal.
+You can learn more by reading the SRA's guidance for issuing Solicitors Disciplinary Tribunal proceedings.

 There are three types of outcome in relation to conduct referred to the tribunal, listed below.

 Referral to the Solicitors Disciplinary Tribunal

 This is not a finding of a breach of our Principles; it is a decision by us to prosecute before the tribunal.
 Allegations are often contested and some or all of the allegations may not be proven.

 It is for the tribunal to consider the evidence at a hearing and decide whether the allegations are proven to the necessary standard.
 A decision to prosecute may only be published when the tribunal has certified that there is a case to answer.

 We may publish decisions to refer to the SDT published on our solicitor check.
 They will be listed either as "prosecution" or "referral to the Solicitors Disciplinary Tribunal" but mean the same thing.